tvmlabs/tvm-sdk/tvm_cli/README.md

 `<msig_address>` - address of the wallet making a stake.

-all --value parameters must be defined in tons, like this: `--value 10.5`, which means the value is 10,5 tons.
+all --value parameters must be defined in VMSELLs, like this: `--value 10.5`, which means the value is 10,5 VMSHELLs.

 `<key_file or seed_phrase>` - either the keyfile for the wallet making the stake, or the seed phrase in quotes.